Lesson 12: Summarizing Categorical Data

 • create simple one-way, two-way, ... and n-way table summaries

-• use the NOCUM option to suppress the printing of cumulative statistics in a table
+• suppress the printing of cumulative statistics in a table using the NOCUM option

-• use the PAGE option to tell SAS to print only one table per page
+• print only one table per page using the PAGE option

-• know how to read the values from a two-way table created by the FREQ procedure
+• read the values from a two-way table created by the FREQ procedure

 • create two-way (and in general, n-way) tables using the available shortcuts

-• use the NOROW, NOCOL, and NOPERCENT options to suppress some of the default output in each of the cells of an n-way table
+• suppress some of the default output in each of the cells of an n-way table using the NOROW, NOCOL, and NOPERCENT options

 • request additional output in each of the cells of an n-way table, such as EXPECTED, DEVIATION, and CELLCHI2

-• use the LIST and CROSSLIST tables options to print n-way tables in a list format rather than as crosstabulation tables
+• print n-way tables in a list format rather than as crosstabulation tables using the LIST and CROSSLIST tables options

-• use a BY statement to tell SAS to perform an operation for each level of the BY-group
+• perform an operation for each level of the BY group using a BY statement

-• use the MISSING tables option tells SAS to treat missing values as nonmissing values, and to therefore include them in the calculation of the statistics
+• treat missing values as non-missing values, and therefore include them in the calculation of the statistics using the MISSING tables option

-• use the MISSPRINT option tells SAS to treat missing values as nonmissing values when printing the frequencies, but to not include them in the calculation of the statistics
+• treat missing values as non-missing values when printing the frequencies, but do not include them in the calculation of the statistics using the MISSPRINT option

-• use the FREQ procedure create new SAS data sets containing summary statistics of categorical variables
+• create new SAS data sets containing summary statistics of categorical variables using the FREQ procedure

-• use the SPARSE tables option tells SAS to print information about all possible combinations of levels of the variables in the table request, even when some combinations of levels do not occur in the data
+• print information about all possible combinations of levels of the variables in the table request, even when some combinations of levels do not occur in the data using the SPARSE tables option

 • invoke statistics table options, such as CHISQ, MEASURES, CMH, ALL, and EXACT